Hurlingham, Nairobi: Overview

 Hurlingham Estate was named after a sport of polo was introduced in British East Africa at around 1907.
-Hurlingham was considered a whites-only residential area by the British colonialists in the mid 20th century.
+Hurlingham was placed under the Upper Hill and was considered a whites-only residential area by the British colonialists in the mid 20th century.
 It was not until the 1960s when it was racially integrated.
 The neighbourhood has historically been primarily low-density residential, but gradually grew into a mixed-use neighbourhood since the early 1990s; both retail and offices and the launch of Yaya Centre shopping mall.